git-sujon/hover-search/README.md

 1. Go to https://developers.google.com/custom-search/v1/overview and follow the steps to get an API key.
 2. Create a Custom Search Engine (CSE) at https://cse.google.com/cse/all and get your Search Engine ID (CX).
-3. In `content.js`, replace `YOUR_API_KEY_HERE` and `YOUR_SEARCH_ENGINE_ID_HERE` with your values.
+3. In `content.js`, replace the empty `API_KEY` and `CX` values with your credentials.

 How it works

+- Select any text on a webpage and a search icon will appear next to your selection.
-- Hover a word, click the search icon, and a modal panel will appear inside the tab with Google search results.
+- Click the search icon to open a modal panel with Google search results including thumbnails, ratings, and rich metadata when available.
-- Results are fetched using the Google Custom Search API and rendered in the panel.
+- Switch between modal and sidebar view using the toggle button.
-- Click the × button or press Escape to close the panel.
+- Close the panel by clicking the × button, pressing Escape, or clicking outside the modal.